Virginia Governor's Cup

 Maria Denton

-Maria E. Denton, CSS CSW CWE, is the Beverage Director for the two highest-grossing restaurants in Washington, DC--Old Ebbitt Grill and The Hamilton.
-She brings over 25 years of experience to this role, having started her wines and spirits career in the restaurant industry, working her way from server to General Manager along the way.
-Maria has also worked in the beverage wholesale business, as a wines and spirits instructor, and as a lead sommelier for several international wine events.
-Always an advocate of wines and spirits education, Maria is a mentor to several DC-area sommeliers, and she served on the Society of Wine Educators Board of Directors from 2008 to 2014.
+Maria E. Denton, CSS CSW CWE, is the Food & Beverage Training Manager for the Gaylord National Resort & Convention Center, part of the Marriott International family of hotels.
+She brings over 30 years experience to this role, having started her wines & spirits career in the restaurant industry, working her way from server to bartender and eventually to upper management.
+Maria has also worked in the beverage wholesale business, as a beverage instructor, and as a lead sommelier for several international wines events.
+Always an advocate of education, Maria has been a mentor to DC-area sommeliers, and served on the Society of Wine Educators Board of Directors from 2008 to 2014.

 David Denton